grinxit0x/NFTLend/README.md

 ### Events

+- `BaseExtendFeeSet`: Emitted when the base extend fee is set.
+- `CollateralReturned`: Emitted when collateral is returned to the borrower.
+- `CollateralSeized`: Emitted when collateral is seized.
+- `FeeSet`: Emitted when the creation fee is set.
+- `FundsWithdrawn`: Emitted when funds are withdrawn from the contract.
 - `LoanCreated`: Emitted when a loan is created.
+- `LoanDurationSet`: Emitted when the loan duration is set.
+- `LoanExtended`: Emitted when a loan duration is extended.
 - `LoanFilled`: Emitted when a loan is filled.
+- `LoanMaxExtensionDurationSet`: Emitted when the maximum loan extension duration is set.
 - `LoanRepaid`: Emitted when a loan is repaid.
-- `CollateralSeized`: Emitted when collateral is seized.
+- `MaxInterestRateSet`: Emitted when the maximum interest rate is set.
-- `CollateralReturned`: Emitted when collateral is returned to the borrower.
+- `MaxLendersSet`: Emitted when the maximum number of lenders is set.
-- `LoanExtended`: Emitted when a loan duration is extended.
+- `MaxLoansExtensionDurationSet`: Emitted when the maximum loan extension duration is set for all loans.
+- `MinInterestRateSet`: Emitted when the minimum interest rate is set.

 ### Modifiers